Floern/casting-csv-kt/README.md

 castingCSV().toCSV(data, outputStream)
 ```

-And if you have to write a large amount of CSV you can use `toCSV()` with a sequence.
+And if you have to write a large amount of CSV you can use `toCSV()` with a Sequence too.

-### Customized CSV configuration
+### Customized CSV options

-A `CastingCSV` instance can be created with custom CSV configurations:
+You can specify custom CSV configurations when creating a `CastingCSV` instance with the following options.
+The example values shown also represent the default of each option:
 ```kotlin
 castingCSV {
     // Charset to be used for the encoding of the CSV file: